Eileen-Yu/k8s/README.md

    - boilerplate
    - update
    - delete
-6. build image for various languages
+6. build image for various languages ☑️
+   - specify by API
 7. How to give 'check package' to job
+   - shared volume ☑️
+   - node stream